Art and Writing: Expectations Of Both

-There are many different genres of romance I write in; contemporary, fantasy, paranormal, erotic and many more.
+There are many different genres of romance I write in; contemporary, fantasy, paranormal, erotic, and many other genres.

 In a way, my creations are in a continuing state of evolution as I grow and become more fluent in these crafts.